Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 Now let us look at all functions (not just linear) from $\mathbb{R}^d \to \mathbb{R}$.
 In order to represent them with a neural network, we have to introduce nonlinearities (e.g., ReLU).
 If we let a single-hidden-layer ReLU network be wide enough, we can approximate all functions.
 So let us learn using infinite-width ReLU networks.

 \paragraph{Functions $h$ from $\mathbb{R} \to \mathbb{R}$.}

 Gradient descent on the weights implicitly minimizes

 This would be a very sensible penalty to choose, since it is kind of a smoothness-inducing penalty.
-The interesting thing is that we didn't explicitly choose it; it came to us just from gradient descent on this parameterization.
+The interesting thing is that we didn't explicitly choose it; it appeared solely from gradient descent on this parameterization.

 \paragraph{Functions $h$ from $\mathbb{R}^d \to \mathbb{R}$.}

 Gradient descent on the weights implicitly minimizes